-01. Conduct of Hearings.
+- 01. Conduct of Hearings.
 All hearings of the Commission will be conducted in accordance with the open meeting law as provided in Chapter 2, Title 74, Idaho Code, and as modified by Section 20-1003, Idaho Code.
-Each Commissioner will have an opportunity to ask questions or provide comments, or both.
-The Executive Director or Commission staff may provide information during the hearing or ask questions.
-(3 23 22)

-O2.
+(7-1-24) - O2.
 Deliberations.
-Receipt and exchange of information or opinion relating to a decision concerning the granting, revoking, reinstating, or denial of parole, or related decisions, to include commutations, pardons, remission of fines and fees, and restoration of firearm rights.
-Deliberations will be made in executive session.
-Votes of individual members will not be made public.
+Receipt and exchange of information or opinion relating to a decision concerning the granting, revoking, reinstating, or denial of parole, or related decisions, to include commutations, pardons, remission of fines and fees and restoration of firearm rights.
+(7-1-24)